-As a basic requirement, all articles submitted to the Borneo Journal of Pharmacy must be original works that have never been published before and which are submitted exclusively to the Borneo Journal of Pharmacy.
+As a basic requirement, all articles submitted to the Journal of Molecular Docking must be original works that have never been published before and which are submitted exclusively to the Journal of Molecular Docking.
 For some relevant manuscripts, it must be compiled in the context of the "Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals" (http://www.icmje.org/recommendations/) established by the International Committee of Medical Journal Editors (ICMJE) and updated in December 2019.
-All articles in this journal involving human subjects should respect the principles of research ethics as set out in the Declaration of Helsinki and animal studies should comply with the International Guiding Principles for Biomedical Research Involving Animals as developed by the Council for the International Organization of Medical Sciences (CIOMS).

-The publication of an article in Borneo J Pharm is an essential building block in the development of a respected network of knowledge.
+The publication of an article in the Journal of Molecular Docking is an essential building block in the development of a respected network of knowledge.
 The publication of scientific information depends heavily on trust.
 Editors rely on peer reviewers for confidentiality and effective assessments, authors trust peer selection editors, and readers trust the peer review process.
 Appropriate decisions and strong editorial processes will stimulate an efficient publishing system.
 It is important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editors, the peer-reviewers, and the publisher.